-Diluted headline earnings per share (HEPS) grew by 14.5% to 502.1 cents and the total dividend was increased by 18.4% to 322.0 cents per share.
-The group delivered a total shareholder return of 25.2%, based on dividends paid and the growth in the share price over the year.
+The performance for the year translated into growth of 15.1% in diluted headline earnings per share (HEPS) to 578 cents.
+Shareholders will receive a total dividend of 380 cents per share, an increase of 18% on last year, with the dividend payout ratio being raised from 60% to 62%.
+The group generated a total shareholder return of 39.0%, based on dividends paid and the growth in the share price over the year.

-The group’s medium-term financial targets rank in the upper quartile relative to comparable global health and beauty retailers such as Walgreens Boots Alliance (USA), CVS (USA), Raia Drogasil (Brazil), Rite Aid (USA) and Celesio (Germany).
+The group’s medium-term financial targets rank in the upper quartile relative to comparable global health and beauty retailers such as Walgreens Boots Alliance (USA), CVS (USA), Raia Drogasil (Brazil) and Celesio (Germany).

-The following review of the group’s financial performance for the year ended 31 August 2017 focuses on the key line items of the statements of comprehensive income and financial position which management considers material to the group’s performance.
+The following review of the group’s financial performance for the year ended 31 August 2018 focuses on the key line items of the statements of comprehensive income and financial position which management consider material to the group’s performance.

 The following review should be considered together with the annual financial statements as well as the summary statements of comprehensive income and financial position, and the five-year analysis of financial performance.

 Group turnover increased by 9.1% to R29.2 billion (2017: R26.8 billion).
 Selling price inflation for the group averaged only 1.9% for the year compared to 5.3% in the previous year.

 Turnover was again relatively consistent across the first and second halves of the year.
 There is generally minimal seasonal effect on the group’s turnover as the festive season in the first half of the financial year is counter-balanced by the winter season, which is the peak trading period for the health and wellness business.
 However, the incidence of colds and flu in 2018 was lower than last winter which depressed medicine sales.